When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-where $E_{motion}(\mathbf{u},0,T)$ and $E_{comm}(\mathbf{u},0,T)$ are the energies spent by the MR in motion and in communications, respectively, from time instant 0 up to time $T$ using the control signal $\mathbf{u}$; $T$ is the task completion time that can be either a fixed parameter or an optimization variable.
-We must mention that the power transmission policy selected (see section \ref{sec:comm:energ}) drastically affects the optimum trajectory and the complexity of the problem.
+where $E_{\rm motion}(\mathbf{u},0,T)$ and $E_{\rm comm}(\mathbf{u},0,T)$ are the energies spent by the \ac{MR} in motion and in communications, respectively, from time 0 up to time $T$ using the control signal $\mathbf{u}$.
+The power transmission policy used (see section \ref{sec:comm:energ}) drastically affects the optimum trajectory and the problem complexity.

-If a constant transmission power strategy is selected for the MR and a continuous transmission is considered, then communication energy consumption becomes:
+If the transmission power is constant and the transmission is continuous, the communication energy consumption can be expressed as:

-If the task completion time $T$ and the constant transmission power $P$ are fixed, then the communication energy becomes a constant term in the cost function (\ref{eq:TP:en:1}) and the problem becomes that of a minimum motion energy trajectory design, subject to communications constraints, which are often related to the quality of the received signal.
-Since the transmission power is constant, the received power will depend on the channel gain, which depends on the actual \ac{MR}'s trajectory itself.